Impression-Aware Recommender Systems: Reviewed Papers

 \subsection{Statistical}

-In this section, we present four papers describing recommenders using probabilistic distributions or statistical properties to model users' preferences.
+In this section, we present five papers describing recommenders using probabilistic distributions or statistical properties to model users' preferences.
 Two papers model user preferences by accounting for user fatigue, \idest modeling the user dissatisfaction with the recommender system upon repeated items in impressions.
 Specifically, those papers define user fatigue as a function of the number of impressions.
-One paper learns user preferences using logistic regression, while another paper models the future number of interactions and impressions to increase or decrease the relevance of items.
+One paper learns user preferences using logistic regression, while two papers model features from impressions, \eg the future number of interactions and impressions.